 - Personalize your diet

 - Form a support group: family doctor, dietitian, friends or family members

 - Eat every 2-3 hours to manage your metabolism

 - Don’t deprive yourself of food; eat smart

 - Have your breakfast like a BOSS

 - Aim for deep and slow breathing

 Those who rely on “diet alone” lose less weight in the long run.
-Make exercise a part of life and include high fiber, low fat and low sugar diet to prevent the life-threatening diabesity.
-Food intake should be less than the energy expenditure.
+Make exercise a part of life and include a high fiber, low fat, and low sugar diet to prevent life-threatening diabesity.
+Food intake should be less than energy expenditure.
 Always take care of the quality and quantity of the food you eat.
-Get moving, get healthy is the golden rule for weight watchers!
+Get moving, getting healthy is the golden rule for weight watchers!